SuperOfficeDocs/superoffice-docs/docs/license/expander-services/tool-box.md

 ## What's inside Expander Services?

-### CRMScript: Customize your own workflows and automations
+### CRMScript: Customize your workflows and automations

 [CRMScript][1] is a highly flexible **scripting language** embedded in SuperOffice CRM.
 It allows you to create different automations and workflows to fit the ways your business works.